Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 Do I need to personalise my image style?

-Are you ready to create camera profiles with Workspace?
+Are you ready to create your own camera profiles in Workspace?
 Our ability to trace the image signal from the subject to the SD card improved over the past 3 years.
-This knowledge lets us do more with our Olympus cameras and WorkSpace.
-Let's discuss the benefits of knowing your camera and what we should know when photographing with Olympus cameras and editing with Workspace.
+This knowledge lets us do more with our Pen F, E-P7, OMD cameras, and WorkSpace.
+Let's discuss the benefits of knowing your camera and what we should know when photographing with Olympus and editing with Workspace.

 The Content:-